yougov/FogBugzPy/README.rst

 Getting Started:
 ----------------

-To use the FogBugz API, install the package either by downloading the source and running
+To use the FogBugz API, install the package by using pip

-  $ python setup.py install

-or by using pip

   $ pip install fogbugz